 Successful buyers can pay for their purchases in person, during or after the auction, and then arrange to pick up their items.
 Each auction will have a paying and pick-up schedule posted.
 Our staff will help any buyer with packing or carrying of items, or we can help arrange for professional movers if necessary.
 Out-of-town shipping or courier services can also be arranged.

 It’s easy to sell your items in our auctions- we’re here to help.

 The first step is to determine whether your items are suitable to be sold in auction, and then the values of these items.
-We have trained experts available and gemologists ready to help you with your paintings, sculptures, jewelry, watches, antiques, silver, porcelain, rugs, rare coins, rare stamps, memorabilia, sports cards, and all collectibles.
+We have trained experts available and gemologists ready to help you with your paintings, sculptures, jewellery, watches, antiques, silver, porcelain, rugs, rare coins, rare stamps, memorabilia, sports cards and all collectibles.

 Are your items too large to bring in, or are you located too far away to come in?